Motor Vehicle Accident Lawyers

 There can be no question that traffic accidents are far too common, but data compiled by the Virginia Department of Motor Vehicles demonstrates the true severity of the problem.
 According to the agency’s Traffic Crash Facts, there are almost 130,000 collisions on state roadways every year.
 On average, 830 people are killed and another 65,845 suffer injuries.
 For victims and their families, the devastating losses can be life-changing.

 You may gain some comfort from knowing that you do have legal options if you were hurt or lost a loved one in a traffic crash.
-Our attorneys at Leary Law, P.C. will aggressively pursue the responsible parties, to ensure you get fair compensation for your losses.
-Please contact our office to set up a no-cost case evaluation with a Virginia motor vehicle accidents lawyer right away.
+Our Fairfax VA Motor Vehicle Accident Lawyers at Leary Law, P.C. will aggressively pursue the responsible parties, to ensure you get fair compensation for your losses.
+Please contact our office to set up a no-cost case evaluation with a Fairfax VA Motor Vehicle Accident Lawyers right away.
 You might also benefit from reviewing some important information about your rights.

 Common Causes of Motor Vehicle Accidents: Whether the incident involves a passenger automobile, truck, commercial vehicle, motorcycle, or other road user, many of the same factors cause or contribute to crashes.
 Often, the reasons are violations of traffic laws, such as where a motorist: